ESPRI-Mod/nctime/docs/axis.rst

 Force time axis rewriting
 *************************

-Anyway, you can force to overwrite time axis (the checksum is automatically computed again).
+Anyway, you can force to overwrite time axis:

 .. code-block:: bash